jenkins-poc/requirement/README.md

 Requirements:

-### Build multiple repositories from develop branch
+### Build multiple repositories from three branches

-Need to build the develop branch of
+Need to build at the same time for develop, feature1 and feature2 branches of

 - light-4j
 - openapi-parser